The UPS Story

 - UPS has more Teamster-represented employees than any other company in the U.S.

-- More than 80 years ago, UPS founder Jim Casey invited the Teamsters to represent his employees because he believed his workers deserved representation.
+- More than 80 years ago, UPS founder Jim Casey invited the IBT to represent his employees because he believed his workers deserved representation.

 - In 2016, UPS paid $3.6 billion in taxes worldwide at the local, state and federal level, which helped fund schools, community infrastructure and other critical public services.